Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Basic Concepts

 The set of all values is $\Values = \Labels\sqcup \Int\sqcup \Bool \sqcup \String$, with $\sqcup$ denoting the disjoint union.
 Note that we consider $\Nat\subset \Int$.
 For a literal $g$, the semantic value is denoted $\val{g}$.
 We consider the semantic values of literals straightforwardly defined.
 For example, the semantic value of $\texttt{5}$ is $\val{\texttt{5}}$, which we assume to be $5$.
 The semantic value of an occurrence of $\texttt{this}$ in the syntax is defined as the label of the currently executing struct instance, and the semantic value of the null-labels is referred to by $\ell^0_\StructType$ for some struct type $\StructType$.
 In $\mathcal{R}$, the null-labels are therefore $\ell^0_\mathit{Node}$ and $\ell^0_\mathit{Edge}$.
 We also define a null-value for every syntactic type: $0$ for $\texttt{Nat}$ and $\texttt{Int}$, $\false$ for $\texttt{Bool}$, $\vempty$, the empty string, for $\texttt{String}$ and $\ell^0_T$ for if $T\in\Id$, with $T$ the syntactic type.
 These null-values can be accessed through a function \textit{DefaultVal}.

-\paragraph{Commands and the state.} During execution we transform the syntax of $\mathcal{R}$ to an intermediate language consisting of \emph{commands}.
-This allows us to consider the execution of $\mathcal{R}$ in the context of a small set of conceptually simple actions, which allows us to keep the transition relation of \Lname simple.
-We assume these commands are the \emph{atomic actions} of the language.
-Commands are executed by struct instances.
+\paragraph{Commands and the State.} During execution, when executing a step $F$, we transform the syntax of $F$ to an intermediate language to make the atomic actions executed in the execution of $\mathcal{R}$ explicit, which allows us to keep the operational semantics of \Lname simple with regards to step execution.
+We express these atomic actions as \emph{commands}, which are ordered in the intermediate language in a variant of polish notation, which puts the operators after the values.
+These commands are then given to the struct instances to execute.